iOS

 Reflection

-With more time, I would refine edge cases and more interactions not included in this version.
-This includes handling no-audio scenarios, designing empty states for summaries, suggestions and transcripts, and improving the experience when users swipe down the recording overlay mid-capture.
+In the future, I would refine edge cases and more interactions not included in this version.
+Some of them would include handling no-audio scenarios, empty states for summaries, suggestions and transcripts.

-Future improvements could include a short countdown before recording, micro-animations, and actionable AI suggestions.
-These details would make TwinMind feel more responsive and alive—like a true second brain that thinks and reacts alongside the user.
+I would also include a short countdown before recording to undo accidental taps, add micro-animations and focus more on refining the UX copy.
+These details would make TwinMind feel more alive—like a true second brain that thinks and reacts alongside the user.